 In the spring of 2022, field crews were mobilized to continue with the early-stage exploration work with a program involving mapping and prospecting of new target areas and previously worked prospects to help advance these areas to the drill phase, reconnaissance-scale soil sampling and trenching.
-Concurrently, the first drill was mobilized in August, 2022 to drill-ready targets generated from previous field programs.
-This program is approximately 7000m and is nearly complete.
+Approximately 9000 soil samples were collected in addition to 15 trenches completed.
+Complete results of this program are pending.
+Concurrently, the first drill was mobilized in August 2022 to drill-ready targets generated from previous field programs.
+This program consisted of 7,255m drilled in 33 holes over 7 target areas including Aztec, Bernards Pond, Devil's Trench, Eastern Pond, Goose, Greenwood, and Paul's Pond.
+Assays for this drilling program are pending.